rtlabs-com/p-net/doc/compliancetest.rst

 Interoperability with controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Run with PLC, then switch PLC to stop.
+Run with PLC, and verify that the outputs are according to the manual of your IO-device.

+* Switch the PLC to stop.
 Study the outputs of the IO-device.
-Disconnect cable from PLC.
+* Disconnect cable from PLC.
 Study the outputs of the IO-device.